 - the people they meet at interview

-- the quality and professionalism of the process
+- the quality and professionalism of the process, especially feedback and responsiveness

 These are all concrete evidence of how the firm operates and what is like to work there.

 A slow or very time-consuming process, under-prepared interviewers, lack of regular updates to the candidate can all send a message that recruiting good people is not a priority.
 Alternatively, it can indicate that the firm is poorly managed.
-Similarly, going in too low at offer stage suggests that you have not paid attention to the candidate’s salary expectations, or don’t place value on the experience they are bringing.
+Similarly, going in too low at offer stage suggests that you have not paid attention to the candidate’s salary expectations, don’t place value on the experience they are bringing or are hoping to get them “on the cheap”.

 All too often candidates tell us about their poor experiences of recruitment processes: interviews with no feedback, applications that received no response, convoluted interview and assessment stages, delays, endless delays.
 Those experiences may not be true reflection of how a firm operates but an impression has been formed.
 Warning bells may start to ring.